icloud-photos-downloader/icloud_photos_downloader/README.md

                                         find x number of previously downloaded
                                         consecutive photos (default: download all
                                         photos)
+        -a, --album <album>             Album to download (default: All Photos) -l, --list-albums               Lists the avaliable albums
         --skip-videos                   Don't download any videos (default: Download both photos and videos)
         --skip-live-photos              Don't download any live photos (default: